 Whilst request and ordering functions are standard features of Proactis software, sometimes other systems initiate these transactions – Proactis simply receives them into its workflow.
-All purchases are recognised as encumbrances/commitments using automatic posting into your Financials from Proactis.
+All purchases are recognized as encumbrances/commitments using automatic posting into your Financials from Proactis.
 All accruals are managed automatically as the purchasing transaction proceeds through its workflow, until finally a request for payment is posted into Financials, and a “payment made” marker returned from the Financials when effected.

-Proactis uses synchronised data to build Account Code structures and to perform interactive validation against your chart of accounts and user-profiles.
+Proactis uses synchronized data to build Account Code structures and to perform interactive validation against your chart of accounts and user-profiles.
 Through the life of the transaction, budgets and commitments are checked against your Financials at point of interaction to produce an up-to-the-moment view.
 Integration with Document Management systems provides an in-line view of the source document as a drill down from the electronic transaction.

 Standards and tools